tortoise/tortoise-orm/docs/logging.rst

 Logging
 =======

-Current tortoise has two loggers, `db_client` and `tortoise`.
+Current tortoise has two loggers, `tortoise.db_client` and `tortoise`.

-`db_client` logging the information about execute query, and `tortoise` logging the information about runtime.
+`tortoise.db_client` logging the information about execute query, and `tortoise` logging the information about runtime.

 If you want control the behavior of tortoise logging, such as print debug sql, you can configure it yourself like following.